mesa package#

 Note

-, etc.) are now in maintenance-only mode.
+mesa.space now in maintenance-only mode.
 While these classes remain

-and ContinuousSpace
+(mesa.discrete_space) and the experimental ContinuousSpace module

 Classes#